Asset Protection for Business Owners

 The most common insurance gaps for business owners include employment practices liability (discrimination, wrongful termination, harassment claims), cyber liability (data breaches and ransomware), directors and officers liability, and environmental liability.
 Each requires a separate policy.

 Insurance does not protect against judgments that exceed policy limits, claims the policy excludes, or situations where the insurer denies coverage or becomes insolvent.
-Entity structuring and trust planning exist because insurance has boundaries.
+Entity structuring and asset protection planning exist because insurance has boundaries.

 Entity selection, asset separation, and insurance address the most common exposure.
-For business owners with considerable personal wealth, the question is what happens when all three fail: a claim exceeds insurance limits, the entity is pierced or the guarantee is called, and the judgment reaches personal assets.
+For business owners with substantial personal wealth, the question becomes what happens when all three fail: a claim exceeds insurance limits, the entity is pierced or a guarantee is called, and the judgment reaches personal assets.

-At that point, personal asset protection planning takes over.
-The tools include state exemptions (homestead, retirement accounts, annuities), irrevocable trusts created by a spouse or family member with spendthrift provisions that protect trust assets from the beneficiary’s creditors, and offshore trusts that place assets outside U.S. court jurisdiction entirely.
+Personal asset protection planning addresses that remaining exposure.
+The tools include state exemptions (homestead, retirement accounts), irrevocable trusts created by a spouse or family member with spendthrift provisions, and offshore trusts that place assets outside U.S. court jurisdiction entirely.

 An offshore trust is the strongest protection available for liquid assets.
-It removes assets from the domestic legal system and places them under the jurisdiction of a foreign trustee in a country whose courts do not enforce U.S. money judgments.
-The cost is higher than domestic planning, but for a business owner whose exposure exceeds what insurance and entities can cover, the offshore trust covers the exposure that domestic tools cannot reach.
+It removes assets from the domestic legal system and places them under a foreign trustee’s jurisdiction in a country whose courts do not enforce U.S. money judgments.
+Setup runs $20,000 to $25,000 with $5,000 to $8,000 in annual maintenance.
+For a business owner whose exposure exceeds what insurance and entities can cover, the offshore trust addresses what domestic tools leave open.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.